jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

 # R8D46: Friday 3 December 2021

   + I'm working on an expansion to my Photography Website, which will soon be ready to be put online.
 Was good to get back to some client work today in WordPress.
-Sire updates below.
+Site updates below.

   + **Technologies Used** - HTML5, CSS, WordPress